rawatshubham1645/Tic-Tac-Toe-Game/README.md

 <h3>
 This Is a console based mini project.
 Name of this project is Tic Tac Toa.

-For playeing this game two players are need.
+For playing this game two players are need.
 <h2>

 1. Player 1-> You